ngx-lib/multiselect/ROADMAP.md

 19. Theming Support
 20. Angular 2+ Support (make it backword compatible).

-**Note:** If you're willing to contribute please ping me on pankajparkar@outlook.com.
+**Note:** If you're willing to contribute please feel free to reach to me, you can contact me on pankajparkar@outlook.com.

 ## Track Realtime Status of Feature